 Both checks work, so both values are valid solutions.

-One common mistake is choosing a method that does not fit the structure.
-If an equation is quadratic, treating it like a linear equation usually leads nowhere.
+- Choosing a method that does not fit the structure.
+Treating a quadratic like a linear equation usually leads nowhere.

-A third mistake appears in radical equations.
-Squaring both sides can create an extraneous solution, so the final check in the original equation is required.
+- Skipping the final check on a radical equation.
+Squaring both sides can create an extraneous solution, so verifying in the original equation is required.

 Need help with a problem?